AlbertWhite/site-v2.0/src/data/blogs/agile.md

 title: 'Is your team "Agile" ?'
 date: "2019-10-01"
 category: "blog"
+star: 5
 ---

-A questionnaire about the agility for the development team.
+A questionnaire about the agility in the development team.

 #### Development and delivery